edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Mistvale.md

 #### Hiring Slayers

 In addition to the usual hirelings— porters, guards and guides—visitors to the Stake & Mallet can bend the ear of some wise old slayers.
 These veteran adventurers can serve as both guard and guide, using their experience to keep a camp safe from all manner of vampire and lycanthrope.
-Gain +1 on camp event rolls in addition to the benefits of a guard and a guide.
+Gain the benefits of a guard and a guide.
 This level of service doesn't come cheap—these are real professionals!

 **Hiring Slayers Lifestyle Cost:** +3